kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 ## STREAM Frames {#stream-frames}

-While the frame format remains unchanged, there are two differences in the handling of STREAMS frames between QUIC version 1 and QUIC on Streams.
+While the frame format remains unchanged, there are two differences in the handling of STREAM frames between QUIC version 1 and QUIC on Streams.

 ### STREAM Frames without the Length Field